 Western Computer has more than 30 years of experience helping customers use technology to solve their business challenges.
 Our solutions experts can help you automate your processes and streamline your day from start to finish.

-If you’d like to see Microsoft Flow and Dynamics 365 Business Central in action, check out our on-demand webinar – Using Microsoft Flow Integrated with D365 Business Central.
+If you’d like to see Power Automate and Dynamics 365 Business Central in action, check out our on-demand webinar – Using Power Automate (formerly Microsoft Flow) Integrated with D365 Business Central.
 For more information about or help getting started, contact us.

 About the AuthorMore Content by Maher Malki